 The Company's buildings are stated at fair value less accumulated depreciation and impairment loss.
+The last revaluation of buildings was performed as at 31 December 2009.
+The revaluation was based on the reports of independent valuers, who hold an authorized and relevant professional qualification and who have recent experience in valuation of assets of similar location and category.
+Valuation was carried out on the basis of market value.
+During the reporting year, no revaluation was carried out for the Company's buildings because changes in real estate market values were insignificant in Klaipėda region.
+The Company received a confirmation from independent valuers certifying that the value of assets had not changed significantly since the last valuation.

-The last valuation of buildings was performed as at 1 June 2006.
-The revaluation was performed based on the reports of independent appraisers, who hold an authorized and relevant professional qualification and who have recent experience in valuation of assets of similar location and category.
-Valuation was made on the basis of market value.
 The revaluation surplus net of applicable deferred income taxes was credited to revaluation reserve in shareholders equity (Note 22).
+The impairment of buildings for which revaluation reserve was not accrued in previous periods was debited to the administration expenses in profit or loss (Note 11).

-At 31 December 2008 the carrying amount of buildings would have been LTL 11,983 thousand had the buildings been carried at historical cost (2007: LTL 12,905 thousand).
+At 31 December 2010 the carrying amount of buildings would be 9,892 LTL thousand, provided the buildings were carried at historical cost (2009: LTL 10,580 thousand).